 Immigration Law continues to be a primary focus of our work.
 The Workers’ Rights Program was created in 1991 and the Senior Law program began in 1998.
-In November 2014, we were pleased to be able to reinstate our Housing Law Program.
 All of these programs together constitute a vital part of our work through the present date.

 As a part of SFILEN, La Raza Centro Legal provides comprehensive immigration legal services including asylum, Unaccompanied Minor Removal Defense, DACA, pre-DAPA, consular processing, family petitions, renewal of Lawful Permanent Residency, citizenship, preparation for citizenship interviews, TPS renewals, employment authorization document applications and renewals, VAWA applications, T and U visas, motions for Change of Venue, among other immigration applications and relief.